WhyNotHugo/docker-makepkg/README.md

 docker run -e EXPORT_PKG=1 -v $PWD:/pkg whynothugo/makepkg
 ```

-Or export the updated .SRCINFO for the package
+Or export the updated `.SRCINFO` for the package

 ```
 docker run -e EXPORT_SRC=1 -v $PWD:/pkg whynothugo/makepkg
 ```

-If you are running Arch, add `-v /etc/pacman.d/mirrorlist:/etc/pacman.d/mirrorlist:ro`
+If you are running Arch, you can share the mirror list from your host by adding
-to use your own mirrors.
+`-v /etc/pacman.d/mirrorlist:/etc/pacman.d/mirrorlist:ro`.

 Usage with GitLab CI
 --------------------